 - .1 Stabilize to ensure minimum field adjustments or calibrations. - .2 Readily accessible and adaptable to each type of application to allow for quick easy replacement and servicing without special tools or skills. - .3 Duct installations: - .1 Do not mount in dead air space. - .2 Locate within sensor vibration and velocity limits. - .3 Securely mount extended surface sensor used to sense average temperature. - .4 Thermally isolate elements from brackets and supports to respond to air temperature only. - .5 Support sensor element separately from coils, filter racks. - .4 Averaging duct type temperature sensors. - .1 Install averaging element horizontally across the ductwork starting 300 mm from top of ductwork.
 Each additional horizontal run to be no more than 300 mm from one above it.
 Continue until complete cross sectional area of ductwork is covered.
 Use multiple sensors where single sensor does not meet required coverage.

 3.3 SUBMERSIBLE LEVEL TRANSMITTERS

-.1 Install in a manner to allow easy removal of the transducer and cable assembly for maintenance purposes.
+- .1 Install in a manner to allow easy removal of the transducer and cable assembly for maintenance purposes. - .2 Survey and document the exact elevation of the pressure transmitter installation.